chandrabca22/Food-Delivery-App/README.md

 1. Checkout
 2. When you done check out and get it delivered.
 3. When you done check out and get it delivered with ease.

+# Release Version 5.5.5
+This is the last section of this website after that we'd worked on footer section.